ecotesa/NYC-trip/Trip-planning.md

 ---
 #### Day 8 - Sunday `Dec-10`
 ##### At day:
-    - CityPass: Museum of Modern Art (MoMA)
+    - Independent: Museum of Modern Art (MoMA)
-    - CityPass - Tentative: The FRIENDS Experience: The One
+    - Tentative: The FRIENDS Experience: The One
     - 15:30 | Reserved: SUMMIT One Vanderbilt
 ##### At night:
     - --:-- | Reserved: SUMMIT One Vanderbilt